nas19s/-Vision-Based-Monitoring-Robot/README.md

+# Vision-Based High-Priority Reactive Monitoring Robot
-# Elevator Safety & EV Access Control System
+### Application: Elevator Safety & EV Access Control System

 This Webots project simulates an autonomous safety monitoring system for an elevator lobby.
 We designed this system to address the specific fire safety risks associated with lithium-ion batteries in enclosed spaces.
 The goal is simple in concept but technically complex to execute: **allow humans to use the elevator, but actively block and lock out Electric Vehicles (Green EVs).**